All Thailand Golf Tour

-The All Thailand Golf Tour (or simply as ATGT) is the main professional golf tour played by both men and women in Thailand.
+The All Thailand Golf Tour (or simply as ATGT) is the main professional golf tour in Thailand.
 All Thailand Golf Tour office is headquartered in Bangkok, Thailand.
-Originally the TPC Tour, it adopted the name All Thailand Golf Tour in 1999.
+Originally the TPC Tour, it adopted the name All Thailand Golf Tour in 2008.

 The tour is open to professionals and amateurs.
 Tournaments are generally stroke play events held over four days of 72 holes with the cut being made after 36 holes.

 History

 The tour began in 1999 and was advanced by the first chairman of Asian Tour, Supphaphorn Marphongphong, who further gathered more support from other professional golfers in Thailand and correspondingly became All Thailand Golf Tour's first commissioner.
 Boonchu Ruangkit, professional golfer, has been the Chairman of All Thailand Golf Tour Tournament Player Committee (TPC) since 1999 and is still actively involved with ATGT's development.

-In 2018, the OWGR announced that the All Thailand Golf Tour would be added into the world rankings starting in 2019.
+In 2018, the Official World Golf Ranking announced that the All Thailand Golf Tour would be added into the world rankings starting in 2019.
 A minimum of five points are awarded for a win at a 72-hole event.

-2023 schedule

-Schedule by year

-The table below summarizes the development of the tour.